 - ➤ The heat exchanger of the Truma hot-air heater has to be replaced after 30 years.
+The heat exchanger of the Alde hot-water heater has to be replaced after 10 years.
 Only the manufacturer of the heater or an authorised specialist workshop is allowed to replace the heat exchanger.
 The operator of the heater must see to it that the parts are replaced. - ➢ For safety reasons, spare parts for pieces of heating appliances must correspond with manufacturer's instructions and be permitted by the manufacturer as a spare part.
 These spare parts may only be fitted by the manufacturer or an authorised specialist workshop.